thisismedium/md/docs/md.stm.rst

    used.
 To use a custom :class:`Memory`, pass the custom instance as the first argument.

+.. function:: use([mem])

+   A context manager that temporarily shadows the active memory for the dynamic extent of the context.

 .. class:: memory([name, check_read=True, check_write=True])

    The default :class:`Memory` implementation.
 The ``name`` argument